updsts

 updsts_get_credential_info

-Get AWS credential information for the specified profile.
+Get AWS credential information for the specified profile name in the credential file.

 However, for security reasons, aws_secret_access_key and aws_session_token are returned masked.